 Trileptal for Depressive Episodes

-The evidence for the efficacy of Trileptal for bipolar depression is less clear.
+The evidence for the efficacy of Trileptal for bipolar depression is less clear and insufficient currently.

 Some studies have suggested that Trileptal may improve depressive symptoms in some patients, but others have found no significant difference between Trileptal and placebo.